1986 African Cup of Champions Clubs

 The 1986 African Cup of Champions Clubs was the 22nd edition of the annual international club football competition held in the CAF region (Africa), the African Cup of Champions Clubs.
 It determined that year's club champion of association football in Africa.

 The tournament was played by 38 teams and was used a playoff scheme with home and away matches.
-Zamalek SC from Egypt won that final, and became for the second time CAF club champion.
+Zamalek SC from Egypt won that final against Africa Sports from Ivory Coast, and became CAF club champion for the second time.